ideascube/ansiblecube/README.md

 At this stage, you have Ansible installed and ready, you cloned the Git repo, you wrote the hosts file to designate the slaves and your machine (master) is able to connect automaticly to the ideascube box throught SSH with your public key.

 ## First initialisation
 The first initialisation called with the playbook ```SystemPushInstall``` has been written to get an update system, with most essential package and basic config.
 It also patch the U-Boot Olimex A20 to disable some ennoying default beahaviour.
 Please have a look at https://github.com/ideascube/ansiblecube/blob/master/systemPushInstall.yml for more infos.

-Before lunching the script, have a look at the variables file to set everything as you want : https://github.com/ideascube/ansiblecube/blob/master/group_vars/all
+### Before lunching the script
+Take a look at the variables file to set everything as would like : https://github.com/ideascube/ansiblecube/blob/master/group_vars/all

 Now you are ready to execute your first playbook
 ```ansible-playbook -i hosts -l SystemPushInstall -u root systemPushInstall.yml```